ASYNC-Security/async-security.github.io/offbyone-2025.md

 ## Flag 3

+### Double Pivots

-From this machine, you’ll find that you now have access to additional machines, including `Western-Outpost`.
+From this machine, you'll find that you now have access to additional machines, including `Western-Outpost`.

 ```
 *Evil-WinRM* PS C:\Users\gatari\Documents> ping Western-Outpost.async.empire -n 1